-So, when you arrive at a correct answer look for alternative solution paths, and for shortcuts.
-Give yourself the latitude to explore.
-Moreover, try to identify what permitted you get to get the problem correct in the first place.
-A lot of times people focus much more on the problems they get wrong; on what they’re doing wrong than on what they’re doing right.
-And what you’re doing right can often inform those problems where you are struggling.
-So remember once you arrived at the correct answer, that’s your starting point.
+So, when you arrive at a correct answer look for alternative solution paths, and for shortcuts, give yourself the latitude to explore.
+Moreover, try to identify what permitted you to get the problem correct in the first place.
+A lot of times, people focus much more on the problems they get wrong; on what they’re doing wrong than on what they’re doing right.
+And, what you’re doing right can often inform those problems where you are struggling.
+So, remember, once you arrive at the correct answer, that’s your starting point.

-2. Overusing practice tests.
+2. Overusing Practice Tests

 They can be used to calibrate your timing decisions.
 They can be used to identify weak points in your conceptual understanding.
 Finally, they can be used to identify where you DSM, default solving mechanism, back into old time consuming and unconstructive solution pathways.
 So, the next time you have an urge to do a test remember that this is going to rob you of two to three hours of valuable prep time.
 When you’re doing a practice test, you’re not learning, you’re doing.

 Imagine you’re running a race and you’re running as fast as you can.
 Whether you’re a super fit marathon runner or a couch potato, you can only run as fast as you can.
 And the time on that race is going to reflect that.
 So don’t sweat the score, sweat your fitness!
 Understand what things you can do to improve your GMAT fitness and the score will take care of itself.

-4. Studying under a time constraint.
+4. Studying Under a Time Constraint

 By focusing on the time before you have the underlying process conquered you end up rushing yourself in a way that exacerbates your mistakes rather than allows you to correct them.
-So as you’re prepping, focus on total mastery and understanding first and then begin putting them under time pressure.
+So, as you’re prepping, focus on total mastery and understanding first and then begin putting them under time pressure.

-5. Low-yield self-prep.
+5. Low-yield Self-prep

 Does this sound familiar?
 Okay, I’m going to do a group of 10 questions, maybe on a timer for 20 minutes.
 Afterwards I’m going to look in the back of the book.
 When I get the problem right I’m going to say, “yeah, I never have to deal with this problem again.”
 When I get it wrong in going to go a little bit further and normally I’m going to find something that I knew but I sort of forgot.
 I’ll say, “You know what I won’t forget that, I’m going to get that right next time.”

-6. Doing the math.
+6. Doing the Math

 We have a saying around here and you may have heard it on some of our materials or online videos.
 If you’re doing math, then you’re doing something wrong.
-Most of the GMAT quantitative section requires little to no processing and if you’re scribbling tons of stuff on paper it means you’re missing the bigger picture.
-So remember if you’re doing math there’s always a better way!
+Most of the GMAT quantitative section requires little to no processing and if you’re scribbling tons of stuff on paper, it means you’re missing the bigger picture.
+So, remember, if you’re doing math there’s always a better way!